whanley/RDF-tutorial/making-a-small-rdf-database.md

   mydb:daughterOf <http://mydb.org/id/1> .
 ```

 The first triple simply states that the URI `<http://mydb.org/id/2>` represents a person, an idea that we can represent using the Person element of the schema.org schema.
 Machines know quite a lot about `schema:Person`s—like that they can have parents, children, genders, and so on.
-(For more information, combine the full URL listed opposite the `schema:` prefix with `Persons` suffix and consult [http://schema.org/Person](http:schema.org/Person)).
-We'll see later what we can (and cannot) do with the rules encoded in schema.org and other schemas.
+(For more information, consult [http://schema.org/Person](http:schema.org/Person)).
+More advanced RDF databases do many things with the rules encoded in schema.org and other schemas.

 The first triple ends with a semicolon, indicating that another triple about the same subject (the same URI) will follow.
 The second triple gives this person a name, by stating that `<http://mydb.org/id/2>` can be labeled "Edwige."
 For ease of use, every URI should be assigned a label, which is the name we humans call it—in this case, the person's name.
 This is what's called a literal (a "string" in computer-science-speak), and it appears between quotation marks.
 Labels are really useful for humans trying to read databases.
 When we query an RDF database, the machine looks for URIs, but we can tell the machine to answer us by substituting labels that we can read instead of URIs that won't mean much to us.